 The Arts Management Program at the University at Buffalo stands in support of our black and brown students, alums, and community colleagues and condemns white supremacist violence, logics, and institutions.
 We affirm UB President Satish K. Tripathi’s message in 2020 condemning “intolerance, hatred, and institutional racism.”
 While the work of the University and College of Arts and Sciences in this area is strong, we feel a pressing need to address our own practices.
 As such, we are committed to (re)shaping our curriculum and our hiring practices to increase diversity at every level of engagement in the arts management field.
 Art works do not have one audience; the voices of arts managers must be able to reflect the diverse perspectives and lived experiences of our diverse audiences.

-The UB Arts Mangement Program is driven by its mission, vision, and diversity statements.
-These core beliefs are central to our decision making processes.
+The UB Arts Management Program is driven by its mission, vision, and diversity statements.
+The following core beliefs are central to our decision making processes.

 Through its unique blend of critical inquiry, analysis, and experiential learning, the program builds a student's capacity to identify and solve the problems inherent in the areas of arts management, production, and cultural policymaking.

 Arts managers matter because they are the ultimate mediators between the arts and its best audience.
 Through a comprehensive understanding of social, legal, cultural, and political systems - and also armed with a complete set of practical tools - our arts leaders will create and sustain inclusive arts environments.